justeslam/offsec2/notes/outtakes.md

 - Combine wordlists, separate lower, 202x
 - namemash.py
 - When testing for ssti, nothing worked if i did `3*3 {3*4} {{3*5}}` but it worked when I just did `3*3`
+- NT AUTHORITY\LOCAL SERVICE can't create users
+- Some processes are run as NT AUTHORITY\LOCAL SERVICE, so try a reverse shell if creating user doesn't work.